 Kool-Aid Modeling Clay

-Mix 1 cup flour, 1/2 cup salt, 1 envelope unsweetened Kool-Aid and 2 teaspoons cream of tarter in a medium saucepan until blended.
-Stir in 1 cup water and 1 tablespoon oil.
-Cook on medium heat 5 minutes or until mixture forms a ball, stirring frequently.
+Mix 2 1/2 cups flour, 1/2 cup salt, 2 envelopes unsweetened Kool-Aid in a medium saucepan until blended.
+Stir in 2 cups boiling water and 3 tablespoons oil.
+Knead well to blend the color.
 Transfer to a plate and cool slightly.
 Store in a resealable bag.

 Photo courtesy of Ruth Mitchener